milymilek/recsys-streaming/README.md

 - FastAPI: REST API

 # Dataset
-The project utilizes the Criteo dataset, which can be found [here](https://paperswithcode.com/dataset/criteo).
+The project utilizes the Amazon Reviews'23 dataset, which can be found [here](https://amazon-reviews-2023.github.io/).
 For the sake of experiments data has been divided in parts to create basis for training and data streaming tasks.

 # Usage